 Healthy Food Swaps to Standard Meals

-As you can see from the meal plan above, healthy switches don’t have to change up your whole meal.
+As you can see from the meal plan and video above, healthy switches don’t have to change up your whole meal.
 Sometimes, just preparing the food in a different way automatically makes it healthier to eat.
 Need more heart-healthy inspiration?
 Check out our collection of easy, healthy recipes.